 Amsterdam Brewery, 45 Esandar Drive – When the old brewery at King & Bathurst got pushed out for condo towers, many people confused the stunning waterfront restaurant Amsterdam Brew House as the new home of the famous Toronto-based brewers.
-In fact, the new digs where the beer is brewed is in Leaside; a well kept secret in the industrial area of Laird and Eglinton.
+In fact, where the beer is brewed is in Leaside; a well kept secret in the industrial area of Laird and Eglinton.
 Locals know it as a perfect place to buy some brews to take home, but most people don’t know this is a great place to host a party.
 It’s a blank slate with suds on tap and a big screen ready to show the big game.
 Contact Cathy at firstname.lastname@example.org

 Streetcar Crowsnest, 345 Carlaw Avenue – Streetcar Developments knew they wanted this ground floor space to be attractive to the Riverdale community.
 So they built a modern theatre/event space to host performances, events and parties.
 The capacity is a huge draw: ceremonies can seat 200 guests in the Guloien Theatre, and if you have a really extensive guest list, you can have up to 350 cocktail-style.
 Bonus points from the DJ’s perspective as the acoustics are phenomenal.
 Fiona is already getting inquiries for corporate events and weddings.
 Contact Fiona at firstname.lastname@example.org